-Green Light Toolkit Launch
+Green Light Toolkit

 The Green Light Toolkit is from the National Development Team for Inclusion.

-It is an audit (a way of checking) how well Mental Health services meet the needs of people with Learning Disability and / or Autism.
-It then informs the development of plans to improve Mental Health services for people with Learning Disability and / or autism.
+It is an audit (a way of checking) how well mental health services meet the needs of people with learning disability and / or autism.
+It then informs the development of plans to improve mental health services for people with learning disability and / or autism.

-The toolkit has 27 standards to make sure that reasonable adjustments are in place, to provide fair and equitable services that meet peoples’ needs.
+The toolkit has 27 standards to make sure that reasonable adjustments are in place, to provide fair and equitable services that meet people's needs.
 These include assessments, accessible information, personal care, physical health and equalities.

 Green Light Champions

-Each team within the Trust will have a member of staff identified as a Green Light Champion, someone who has a special interest in meeting the needs of people with a Learning Disability and / or Autism.
+Each team within the Trust will have a member of staff identified as a Green Light Champion, someone who has a special interest in meeting the needs of people with a learning disability and / or autism.
+Green Light Champions are also recruited within our partner organisations.
+We also have service user Champions who are experts by experience and parents / carers who support the work of the Green Light Toolkit, and are included in all aspects of development.